Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     > [Info] The list of places is filtered for your keyword as you type.

-5. Click the start place you want to add in the list of places.
+5. Select the start place you want to add in the list of places.

 6. Click the *Choose the data type of your end place* field and enter the name of the place or a keyword you are searching for.